leanngward/ComparitiveGenomicsThesisPipeline/README.md

 ## These are the most up-to-date versions of the pipeline for the comparitive genomics analysis for my master's thesis.

 ### Note: Currently, this pipeline is not stand-alone.
-It is formatted to run with specific software such as OrthoFinder, CODEML, HyPhy, HMMER2GO and topGO more.
+It is formatted to run with specific software such as OrthoFinder, CODEML, HyPhy, HMMER2GO, topGO, and more.
 Many PATHS are also specific to my computer set-up.
 If you would like to make use of these scripts and need help adjusting them for your own use, please contact leann.g.ward@gmail.com.

 #### InvestigateHomology